Lokathor/lokathor.github.io/src/gb_audio_synth.md

 }
 ```

 does it work?
-We can write a test for that.
+We can write a test to hopefully see.

 ```rust
 #[test]